-- International Nurses Day is celebrated every year on May 12th which is Florence Nightingale‘s birthday
+Since then, International Nurses Day has been celebrated annually on May 12th in honor of Florence Nightingale‘s birthday.

 - The International Council of Nurses promotes the holiday every year